Kids Program - Health and Safety Information

-- Strategies for behavior corrections if a camper is being continuously defiant of COVID-19 Tribal Traditions (Policies and Procedures)
+- We have instituted strategies for behavior corrections if a camper is being continuously defiant of COVID-19 Tribal Traditions (Policies and Procedures).

-- Use face-coverings any time they are in close proximity to campers, instructors, and parents.
+- Using face-coverings any time they are in close proximity to campers, instructors and parents

-- Ask campers to use face-covering any time they are in close proximity to other campers or instructors.
+- Asking campers to use a face-covering any time they are in close proximity to other campers or instructors

-- Be sensitive in talking to campers about COVID-19
+- Practicing sensitivity in talking to campers about COVID-19

-- A mask must be worn anytime physical distance is not maintained during camp.
+- A mask must be worn any time physical/social distancing is not maintained during camp.

-- A distance of 3 to 6 feet will be maintained when possible on and off the water; the facility will be marked to help campers and instructors maintain a 3ft to 6ft distance while sitting in the site, playing games, doing activities, washing gear, or waiting for the bathrooms.
+- A distance of 3 to 6 feet must be maintained when possible on and off the water; the facility will be marked to help campers and instructors maintain a 3ft to 6ft distance while seated at the site, playing games, doing activities, washing gear, or waiting for the bathrooms.

-- Hand sanitizer or hand washing will be done upon arrival, before lunch, after applying sunscreen to face, and throughout the day by campers and instructors.
+- Hand sanitizing or hand washing must be done by campers and instructors upon arrival, before lunch, after lunch, after applying sunscreen to the face, and throughout the day.

 - Sneeze or cough into your elbow.